simonorozcoarias/Inpactor2/README.md

 * -o OUTPUTDIR or --output-dir OUTPUTDIR: Path of the output directory.
 Default: current path.
 * -t THREADS or --threads THREADS: Number of threads to be used by Inpactor2.
 Default: all available threads.
 * -a ANNOTATE or, --annotate ANNOTATE: Annotate LTR retrotransposons using RepeatMasker? [yes or no].
 Default: yes.
 * -m MAX_LEN_THRESHOLD or --max-len MAX_LEN_THRESHOLD: Maximum length for detecting LTR-retrotransposons [1 - 50000].
-Default: 28000.
+Default: 15000.
 * -n MIN_LEN_THRESHOLD or --min-len MIN_LEN_THRESHOLD: Minimum length for detecting LTR-retrotransposons [1 - 50000].
-Default: 2000.
+Default: 1000.
 * -i TG_CA or --tg-ca TG_CA: Keep only elements with TG-CA-LTRs? [yes or no].
-Default: yes.
+Default: no.
 * -d TSD or --tsd TSD: Keep only elements with TDS? [yes or no].
-Default: yes.
+Default: no.
 * -c CURATION or --curated CURATION: keep on only intact elements? [yes or no].
 Default: yes.
 * -C (upper case) CYCLES or --cycles CYCLES: Number of analysis cycles [1 - 5].
 Default: 1.
 * -V (upper case) VERBOSE or --verbose VERBOSE: activate verbose? [yes or no].
 Default: no.